 Ultrasound may demonstrate thickened palmar fascia and the nodules.

-Indications for treatment are based on the effects of disease on the patient's quality of life.
+Indications for treatment are based on the effects of the disease on the patient's quality of life.
 Many patients with a positive tabletop test, MCP contracture of 30 degrees, or PIP contracture of 15 to 20 degrees will elect to have treatment.

-Observation is appropriate for individuals with painless stable disease and no impairment in function.
+Conservative management: Observation is appropriate for individuals with painless stable disease and no impairment in function.
 Follow up every 6 months may be done to assess the progression of the disorder.

 Physical and occupational therapy including ultrasonic waves and heat can help during the early stage of the disease.
 Some patients may also benefit from a brace/splint to stretch the digits.
 The range of motion of the fingers is necessary to prevent adhesions.